top of page

 GROUP SIZE

-Asahikawa Airport or local train stations
+Asahikawa airport or Furano train station

 We have traveled the world with our skis.
 On most of the trips we budget enough time to be able to do the research and figure it all out on our own once we are there.
 And of course Mother Nature ultimately has the final say in it all.
 When it came time for a trip to Japan with a limited window of time, we realized we could spin our wheels and squander precious days wading through logistics.
 Fortunately we were pointed toward Third Eye.
-From knowing where to go given the conditions, whether it be backcountry or sidecountry, to the onsen-a-day apre ski, to the best food Furano has to offer, we were able to maximize our trip window.
+From knowing where to go given the conditions, whether it be backcountry or sidecountry, the obligatory onsen-a-day apres ski, to the best food Hokkaido has to offer, we were able to maximize our trip window.
 This would not have been possible had we done it on our own.
 Thank you Third Eye, we'll be back.

 Mary Lewis and Jeff Hollenbaugh